 Dr. Jenna Luque

 Clinically, Dr. Luque has held her CCC-SLP since 2008.
-She has worked with the pediatric population in schools and private practices with clients in with speech and language disorders, as well as clients on the spectrum.
+She has worked with the pediatric population in schools and private practices with clients with speech and language disorders, as well as clients on the spectrum.
 Her clinical specialty is accent modification, an area in which she has presented at state and national conferences.

 Dr. Luque’s research has focused on cross-language speech perception, clear speech, English learner speech, and accent modification.
 She has collaborators across the state and country, and has presented her work as posters and presentations at national and international conferences.
+Recently, Dr. Luque has also began to study the scholarship of teaching and learning both in CSD and more generally.